wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-sap-hana-cloud-platform-tutorial.md

 -   A valid Azure subscription
 -   A SAP HANA Cloud Platform account

-After completing this tutorial, the Azure AD users you have assigned to SAP HANA Cloud Platform will be able to single sign into the application using the [Introduction to the Access Panel](https://msdn.microsoft.com/zh-cn/library/dn308586)
+After completing this tutorial, the Azure AD users you have assigned to SAP HANA Cloud Platform will be able to single sign into the application using the [Introduction to the Access <!-- deleted by customization Panel](/documentation/articles/active-directory-saas-access-panel-introduction). --><!-- keep by customization: begin --> Panel](https://msdn.microsoft.com/zh-cn/library/dn308586) <!-- keep by customization: end -->

 >[AZURE.IMPORTANT]You need to deploy your own application or subscribe to an application on your SAP HANA Cloud Platform account to test single sign on.
 In this tutorial, an application is deployed in the account.